MinnPost/minnpost-elections-dashboard/README.md

 ### Production setup for Celery

 Once the application is deployed to Heroku, Celery will be ready to run.
 To enable it, run the command `heroku ps:scale worker=1`.
 See Heroku's [Celery deployment](https://devcenter.heroku.com/articles/celery-heroku#deploying-on-heroku).

+### Production setup for Redis and RabbitMQ

+In the resources section of the Heroku application, add the `Heroku Data for Redis` and `CloudAMQP` add-ons.
+Unless we learn otherwise, both apps should be able to use the free plan.

+Redis is used for caching data for the front end, and as the backend for Celery tasks.
+RabbitMQ is used as the broker for Celery tasks.

 ## Scraping data